fluree/docs.flur.ee/src/content/api/hosted-overview.md

 These endpoints are NOT available in the downloadable version.

+The following endpoint require a token (retrievable from `/api/signin`) in the header:

 Action | Endpoint | Explanation
 -- | -- | --
 Query | `/api/db/query` | Queries in FlureeQL syntax